-Consider a selection query of the form: SELECT FROM person WHERE year(birthdate) BETWEEN 1975 and 1994 niversity of Copenhagen

-- This is a range query: We look for a range of values of "birthdate". - Range queries are also easy if data is sorted by the right attribute. - But often not be as selective as point queries.
+- Consider a selection query of the form: SELECT FROM actorInfo WHERE year>1975 and year<1994 - This is a range query: We look for a range of values of "year". - Range queries are also easy if data is sorted by the right attribute. - But often not be as selective as point queries.